This blog post is part of a comprehensive series of articles designed to help small business owners succeed online.

-WordPress: Some Facts And Statistics
+WordPress: Useful Facts And Figures

-- WordPress is available as a hosted application (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).
+- WordPress offers users two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).

 - WordPress powers over 30% of the internet.
-Over one-third of all websites around the world are built with WordPress.
+Over one-third of all websites around the world are powered by WordPress.

 - WordPress sites around the world publish an average of 24 posts per second.